 Unlockable costumes and karts

-By spending Coins gathered during races, players unlock different outfits for Mario to wear along with different kart skins.
-Some of the outfits we've seen so far are a pirate costume, a chef's uniform, a Santa outfit, and an explorer's costume for Mario or Luigi to wear.
+By spending Coins gathered during races, players unlock different outfits and kart skins.
+Some of the outfits are a pirate costume, a chef's uniform, a Santa outfit, and an explorer's costume for Mario or Luigi to wear.

-As far as kart skins go, we've seen a pirate ship, a green shark, a tractor, and even a space shuttle.
-So far, all of the skins we've unlocked have simply been cosmetic and do not add any additional benefit to the race.
+As far as kart skins go, there's a pirate ship, a green shark, a tractor, and even a space shuttle.
+All skins are simply cosmetic and do not add any additional benefit to the race.